OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 How Do We Protect Visitor Information?

-Couchsurfing takes reasonable measures to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
+We take security of your data seriously and take reasonable measures to protect information about you from loss, theft, misuse, unauthorized access, disclosure, alteration, and destruction.

 Your Information Choices Privacy Settings

+We will only collect and process personal data about you where we have a lawful basis.
+Lawful bases include, but are not limited to, where:

+*   you have given consent
+*   processing is necessary for the performance of a contract with you
+*   processing is necessary for the legitimate interests pursued by Couchsurfing, as deemed lawful under the Global Data Protection Regulation.
+*   processing is necessary for the compliance of a legal obligation

+Learn more

+You have many choices about your data.

+*   You can update and correct most of your personal data through your account.
+If this is not possible, you can ask us to update your data, particularly in cases of inaccuracy, by contacting Customer Support.
+*   You can request a portable copy of your data under the Privacy section of your Account and Settings (Desktop only).
+*   You can opt-out of email marketing and push notifications using the Email and Push Notification options in your Account and Settings Page.
+*   You can ask us to restrict or limit the processing of your data.
+*   You may also revoke your consent to processing and ask us to delete your data.
-You may change your privacy settings and determine whether certain information about you will be visible to others by navigating to "Account &.
-Settings" on our website and editing your "Privacy Settings."
+*   You may determine whether certain information about you will be visible to others by navigating to "Account &.
+Settings" on our website and editing your options under "Privacy"

 Account Information

 You may update or correct information about you or deactivate your account at any time by logging into your account and editing your profile.
-Couchsurfing will not provide members access to account data that is not already available to a logged in member.
 Even after you deactivate your account, we may retain certain information as required by law, for legitimate business purposes or to protect member safety.
 If your account is deactivated, Couchsurfing will provide access to the data associated with the deactivated account upon receipt of the required legal documentation.

 Location Information via Mobile Device